Words and terms used in the world of From The Waters.

 An Ephillion creature similar to a chicken.
 Very aggressive.

-Medical condition.
-Symptoms include headache, runny nose, cough, sinus problems, stomach ache, food causes vomiting, fatigue, smell freckle-like spots in the mouth.
-Less common afternoon first eighty years of rebirth.
-Unable to catch it twice.
+A medical condition.
+Symptoms include headache, runny nose, cough, sinus problems, stomach ache, food causes vomiting, fatigue, small freckle-like spots in the mouth.
+It is less common after an aelinuan is eighty years old and they are unable to catch it twice.

 Plural hipynx.
 A very rare animal, half hippo and half lynx, which can be found in the Sanobi Desert lagoons.